KrebitDAO/krb-docs/_glossary.md

 ##### DAO

-A DAO (Decentralized Autonomous Organization) is a self-organizing online community that uses blockchain like Ethereum to manage its funds securely and make collective decisions on the future of the organization
+A DAO (Decentralized Autonomous Organization) is a self-organizing online community that uses blockchains like Ethereum to manage its funds securely and make collective decisions on the future of the organization

 ##### DID